-Inbound Calls per Agent per Hour: This is calculated using the following formula: (60 minutes X % of time spent in the Inbound Phone Channel X Occupancy % X Utilization %) divided by the sum of (Average talk time in minutes + After Call Work Time in minutes)
+Inbound Calls per Agent per Hour: This metric is calculated using the following formula: (60 minutes X Occupancy % X Utilization %) divided by the sum of (Average Talk Time in minutes + After Call Work Time in minutes).

 Inbound Calls Transferred: See Calls Transferred in Percent.